-This card provides a means for members to keep track of the projects they were enrolled in, exhibit placings, county 4-H activities, and 4-H club activities.
+This card provides a means for members to keep track of the projects they were enrolled, exhibit placing, county 4-H activities, and 4-H club activities.
 It is important that this card be updated each year because when the 4-H member becomes older he or she will be eligible to apply for scholarships, trips, and awards not only in the county, but also those offered on a state and national basis.
 By keeping this record of achievement card updated it simplifies the completion of these applications later in their 4-H career.
-A copy of "My Record of 4-H Achievement can be found within your packet.
-If a new form is needed this can also be found on our website for download.

 Additionally, 4-H members are encouraged to compile an achievement record book with pictures that highlights what they have learned by their participation in 4-H projects and club activities.